Philippines

 - Leader: President Ferdinand “Bongbong” Marcos Jr., in office since June 30, 2022.

-- Official languages: Filipino (standardized Tagalog) and English; over 120 local languages are used nationwide.
+- Official languages: Filipino and English; 120+ local languages.

-- Major language communities (share of speakers): Tagalog, Bisaya/Binisaya (incl.
-Cebuano), Hiligaynon/Ilonggo, Ilocano, Bikol, Waray, Kapampangan, Maguindanao, Pangasinan, among others (2020 est.).
+- Major language communities: Tagalog, Bisaya/Cebuano, Hiligaynon/Ilonggo, Ilocano, Bikol, Waray, Kapampangan, Maguindanao, Pangasinan, others.

-- Ethnic composition (self‑identified): Large lowland ethnolinguistic groups such as Tagalog, Bisaya/Binisaya, Ilocano, Cebuano, Hiligaynon/Ilonggo, Bikol/Bicol, Waray, Kapampangan; plus other local and small foreign communities.
+- Ethnic composition: Tagalog, Bisaya/Binisaya, Ilocano, Cebuano, Hiligaynon/Ilonggo, Bikol/Bicol, Waray, Kapampangan; plus minority and foreign groups.

-Always check the latest census/estimates before publishing hard numbers; the national figures are updated frequently.
+Always verify the latest census/estimates before publishing hard numbers.

 Where people actually meet

-Metro Manila — Makati–Poblacion (bar streets, rooftop wine bars); BGC/Taguig (modern malls, speakeasies, lounges); Ortigas/Capitol Commons (restaurants; calmer vibe).
+Metro Manila — Makati–Poblacion (bars, rooftop wine bars); BGC/Taguig (malls, speakeasies, lounges); Ortigas/Capitol Commons (restaurants; calmer vibe).

-Cebu City — IT Park (night cafés, coworking), Crossroads & Banilad for dining/drinks; beach day‑trips are easy dates.
+Cebu City — IT Park (cafés, coworking), Crossroads & Banilad for dining/drinks; beach trips are easy dates.

-Boracay — Station 2 is lively (EPIC & beachfront bars); sunsets and strolls are effortless first meets.
+Boracay — Station 2 nightlife (EPIC & beachfront bars); sunset walks are natural dates.

-Angeles (Clark) — nightlife along Fields Ave. has a reputation for adult venues; not ideal for relationship‑oriented dating.
+Angeles (Clark) — nightlife on Fields Ave. is adult‑oriented, not ideal for relationship‑focused dating.

-Apps (Tinder/Bumble/Facebook Dating) work, but friends‑of‑friends, gyms/yoga, language exchange meetups, and café circuits often give better follow‑through.
+Apps (Tinder/Bumble/Facebook Dating) work, but friends‑of‑friends, gyms/yoga, language exchanges, and cafés often give better results.

 Notable clubs & bars (with addresses)

-- The Back Room (speakeasy) — Street Level, 30th St corner 5th Ave, Shangri‑La at the Fort, BGC, Taguig.
-Hidden, cocktail‑forward.
+- The Back Room (speakeasy) — 30th St corner 5th Ave, Shangri‑La at the Fort, BGC, Taguig.

 How dating tends to work